 A network operator is managing MPLS for a large financial organization that needs a high performing network with low latency.
 One day, a network engineer is alerted about network congestion caused by high bandwidth utilization that has slowed down the financial organization’s trading services.
 The customer is not happy, has opened a ticket, and has an eye on the SLA clock.

 To begin, the network operator must first find the link with high utilization and determine what applications and users are hogging the link bandwidth.
-If the congestion is caused by business-critical traffic, the operator must provision new TE tunnels to split the traffic load.
+If the congestion is caused by business-critical traffic, the operator must quickly provision new TE tunnels to split the traffic load.
 But this means they have to determine how the traffic must be split, the number of tunnels needed, and then configure the tunnels on the router, all the while hoping that their calculations are correct.
 So, to answer the question we began with – How many network engineers does it take to analyze requirements and provision TE tunnels?

 Probably most of their NOC team.